Bloc/jottly-checkpoints/01-Downloading-Skeleton.md

 ### Setting up

 You can easily download the source code by clicking on `Download` in the left-hand navigation of the Skeleton site.
 It will direct you to a button to `Download Skeleton 1.2 from Github`.
 The files come in a zipped file.
 Double-click to extract it, and then you'll want to rename the folder `Jottly` and keep it in an easy-to-find location on your machine.

-Within that folder, you will see the file structure for Skeleton, which includes the following:
+Within that folder, you will see the directory structure for Skeleton, which includes the following:

-**index.html**

-**stylesheets (folder)**

-* base.css
-* skeleton.css
-* layout.css

-**images (folder):**

-* favicon.ico
-* apple-touch-icon (x3)
+* `index.html`: This is the main HTML page we will edit.
+* `/stylesheets`: This directory/folder holds all of our CSS files.
+* `/stylesheets/base.css`: This file contains all of the basic styles for the Skeleton template.
+* `/stylesheets/skeleton.css`: This file is strictly the grid that we'll be using.
+* `/stylesheets/layout.css`: This doesn't contain any specific styles currently, but will be used for media queries which allow the site to be designed responsively.
+* `/images`: This directory/folder holds the images that will be displayed on the site.

 ### Github